etzhmk/buturemontas.lt-trial/README.md

 # Trial Landing Page for Buturemontas.lt

-This project is a trial task where I recreated a landing page for Buturemontas, a renovation company based in Vilnius that specializes in interior finishing, home repair services, and custom furniture manufacturing.
-Using HTML and CSS, I carefully followed the provided design to ensure visual consistency and a smooth user experience.
+This is a trial task where I recreated a landing page for **Buturemontas.lt**, a renovation company based in Vilnius.
+The company specializes in interior finishing, home repair services, and custom furniture manufacturing.

-Key Skills:

-    HTML & CSS
+## Technologies Used

+- **HTML**
+- **CSS**
+- **JS** (with help)

+## Features

-    Layout design
+- Fully responsive design

-    Visual consistency

-    Attention to detail
+- Clean, modern layout
+- Focus on usability and visual consistency

+## Demo

+You can view the live demo of this landing page here: [https://etzhmk.github.io/buturemontas.lt-trial]